Are You a Bad Manager?

 Bad manager sign #2: You don’t care about your employees’ career growth

-During your 1:1s or career conversation with your employees, you never take the time to ask them about their long-term career goals.
+During your one-on-one meetings or career conversations with your employees, you never take the time to ask them about their long-term career goals.
 Instead, you focus the conversations on the work and projects at hand and fail to discuss their future career aspirations.

 You never make efforts to connect your employees with other leaders within the company to help them network.
 You don’t discuss internal opportunities that may be of interest to them, and you discourage your employees from working on side projects, out of concern that it will hurt their current performance.
 If this reflects your management style, this means you’re definitely not looking out for your employees’ long-term career growth.